How to Get More Money from a Car Accident Settlement

 Medical Evidence Collection

 Request copies of all medical records, diagnostic tests, and treatment plans.
-These documents establish the severity of your injuries and justify higher settlement amounts.
+These documents help illustrate the nature and extent of injuries, which may be considered during claim evaluation.
 Don’t forget to document how injuries affect daily activities, work performance, and quality of life.

 Witness Statement Importance